Your landing page is the gateway to your webinar. It’s where your guests learn about your presentation and register to attend.

 This is your unique selling proposition (USP) – a way to stand out from your competitors.

 Are you an industry expert?
 Do you have a guest speaker who is?
-Do you approach a problem with a new or unusual angle?
-Are you giving out a complete system they can implement on their own afterwards?
+Do you approach a problem from a new or unusual angle?
+Are you giving out a complete system they can implement on their own afterward?